 - Youth and young adult ministry project grants for Unitarian Universalist activities, conferences, outreach, and group start-up projects.

-- Public event grants to support the offering of large public programs, such as lectures or workshops of interest to youth or young adults, with the goal of increasing awareness of and interest in Unitarian Universalism.
+- Supporting large public programs, such as lectures or workshops of interest to youth or young adults, with the goal of increasing awareness of and interest in Unitarian Universalism.

-Recipients of grants may include individuals, congregations, or districts.
+Recipients of grants may include individuals, congregations, or communities.
 Distributions cannot be used for the salaries of professional staff.

 Grant Application Deadlines